Venu Srinivasan

 Venu Srinivasan (born 11 December 1952) is an Indian industrialist, he is the chairman emeritus of two-wheeler manufacturer TVS Motor Company and auto components manufacturer TVS Holdings.
 In addition, he serves on the board of Tata Sons and as one of the vice-chairmen of Tata Trusts.
 He received the Padma Bhushan, India's third-highest civilian award, in January 2020.

 He started and oversees Srinivasan Services Trust (SST), a social outreach trust which works in more than 2,500 villages in India.
 Its focus areas are societal development through development of women and children, water conservation, improving livelihoods through agriculture & livestock and preservation & conservation of environment.

-Srinivasan was also the chairman, Board of Trustees, of the Srirangam Ranganathaswamy Temple and has supported restoration work at the complex and several other ancient temples in India.
+Venu was also the chairman, Board of Trustees, of the Srirangam Ranganathaswamy Temple and has supported restoration work at the complex and several other ancient temples in India.
 He was also appointed as a non-official director on the Central Board of Reserve Bank of India in 2022.

 Career

 Venu Srinivasan is the grandson of the TVS Group's founder, T. V. Sundaram Iyengar.
 He did his schooling at Don Bosco Matriculation Higher Secondary School, Chennai.
 After graduating from the College of Engineering, Guindy, he completed a Master of Science degree in management from Purdue University in Indiana (United States).

 He has received a Doctor of Management by Purdue University and a Doctor of Science by University of Warwick in Coventry, UK and the Indian Institute of Technology (IIT) Kharagpur, India.

 He became the managing director of Sundaram-Clayton in May 1979.
 He went on to become the chairman of TVS Motor Company.

-In the late 1980s, Srinivasan scripted a turnaround for the two-wheeler maker, which was mired in labour troubles with striking workers, leading to mounting losses.
-Srinivasan shut the factory down for three months, forcing the unions to relent.
+In the late 1980s, Venu scripted a turnaround for the two-wheeler maker, which was mired in labour troubles with striking workers, leading to mounting losses.
+Venu shut the factory down for three months, forcing the unions to relent.
 He then upgraded plant machinery, invested in new technologies and implemented Total Quality Management (TQM), a Japanese method of process-driven manufacturing.

 He also brought in Professor Lord Kumar Bhattacharyya of the University of Warwick as a consultant to provide guidance.
 In 2001, ending years of partnership with Suzuki, TVS Motor Company split from the Japanese automaker and started manufacturing on its own.

 TVS Motor Company re-entered the market by launching TVS Victor – India's first indigenously built four-stroke motorcycle.
 The launches that followed, set TVS Motor on the path to becoming India's third-largest two-wheeler manufacturer.

-Under Srinivasan's leadership as the managing director, Sundaram-Clayton's brakes division won the Deming Prize in 1998 for having "achieved distinctive performance improvements through application of company-wide quality control".
+Under Venu's leadership as the managing director, Sundaram-Clayton's brakes division won the Deming Prize in 1998 for having "achieved distinctive performance improvements through application of company-wide quality control".
 In 2002, TVS Motor Company also won the Deming Prize, becoming the first two-wheeler company in the world to do so.
-In 2019, Srinivasan himself received the Deming Distinguished Service Award, granted to individuals who have made outstanding contributions in the dissemination and promotion of Total Quality Management.
+In 2019, Venu himself received the Deming Distinguished Service Award, granted to individuals who have made outstanding contributions in the dissemination and promotion of Total Quality Management.